 What is SUP Yoga, anyway?

 Stand up paddleboarding Yoga is simply yoga while on a SUP.
 This combination of two unlikely activities is what makes this such a uniquely fun experience.
-You get all the benefits of yoga while enjoying the outdoors and the tranquillity of nature.
+SUP yoga is perfect for going on a yoga retreat in Hawaii, for it is directly involved with nature.

 Stand up paddleboard started in Hawaii in the 1940s.
 This emerged from the strong surfing subculture.
 Today it has grown into its community with a huge following around the globe.
 Yoga, on the other hand, dates back to ancient India.
 It is a series of physical, mental, and spiritual practices born from Hinduism.
 SUP Yoga started sometime around 2013 in the USA.
 Its popularity started to grow and has now become one of the biggest subgenres of stand up paddleboarding.